 If you are VAT registered or have payroll employees and operate PAYE, then it is not uncommon to be routinely inspected or audited.
 HMRC will review your records, processes and systems and they will target areas where mistakes are frequent.

-If anything of concern is found by the HMRC during the course of their investigation then they can, of course, impose penalties which often depend on whether the omission was declared voluntarily and the circumstances surrounding the omission.
+If anything of concern is found during the investigation penalties can be imposed.
+This often depends on whether the omission was declared voluntarily and the circumstances surrounding the omission.

 Penalties are calculated using a pre-existing scale which takes into account the actions of the taxpayer.
-If the failure to disclose key information was deliberate, the penalty will be higher than perhaps an unintentional mistake.
+If the failure to disclose key information was deliberate, the penalty would likely be higher than an unintentional mistake.

 Accountants and Tax Investigations